tobg8/crypto-viz-consumer/README.md

 <br>

-# Description BACK
+# CONSUMER

-Consumer read from topic and serve message via SSE on `http://localhost:8080/events?stream=messages`
+Consumer read from topic and save message to a database instance.

+## Initialization

+- Install go version 1.18
+- In main directory run go mod tidy to download packages
+- Go run main.go to run the app

+___

-# Description FRONT
+# FRONT

 The crypto-viz (Frontend) is a Progressive Web App.
 Built using React, Redux-toolkit, MUI, Service Worker tools.